neirbowj/pkg/README.md

 ### A quick usage introduction to pkgng

-In this section of the document we will try to give a quick and dirty introduction on the practical usage of pkgng - installing packages, searching in remote package repositories, updating remote package repositories and installing from them, etc.
+In this section of the document we will try to give a quick and dirty introduction to the practical usage of pkgng - installing packages, searching in remote package repositories, updating remote package repositories and installing from them, etc.

 <a name="installpkgng"></a>